 Belmont Soils International Scholars Program

 The U.S. National Science Foundation provided funding to the coordination project of the Belmont Soils CRA to enable student travel to study sites or pre-eminent laboratories globally to further the investigation of the critical zone (CZ) ands its relevance to society.
 A major goal of the Belmont Soils 2020 coordination project is to develop international collaborations, prioritizing young scientists who will advance knowledge of the CZ and its relevance to society throughout their careers.
-In 2020, 10 students from five countries were awarded funds for research-related travel for their proposed international and interdicpinary projects during the year 2022.
+In 2022, 10 students from five countries were awarded funds for research-related travel for their proposed international and interdisciplinary projects.

 Tanjila Akhter, Michigan State University